 - 4. Note the names of the mount point directories for the file systems that you identified. - 5.
-If the user performing installation (typically, crs or oracle) has permissions to create directories on the disks where you plan to install Oracle Clusterware and Oracle Database, then OUI creates the Oracle Clusterware file directory, and DBCA creates the Oracle Database file directory, and the Recovery file directory.
+If the user performing installation (crs or oracle) has permissions to create directories on the disks where you plan to install Oracle Clusterware and Oracle Database, then OUI creates the Oracle Clusterware file directory

-If the user performing installation does not have write access, then you must create these directories manually using commands similar to the following to create the recommended subdirectories in each of the mount point directories and set the appropriate owner, group, and permissions on the Oracle Clusterware home (or CRS home).
-For example, where the user is oracle, and the CRS home is oracrs:
+If the user performing installation does not have write access, then you must create these directories manually using commands similar to the following to create the recommended subdirectories in each of the mount point directories and set the appropriate owner, group, and permissions on them:

-- # mkdir /mount_point/oracrs

-- # chown oracle:oinstall /mount_point/oracrs

-- # chmod 640 /mount_point/oracrs
+- Example of creating Oracle Clusterware file directory owned by the installation user oracle: - # mkdir /mount_point/oracrs - # chown oracle:oinstall /mount_point/oracrs - # chmod 775 /mount_point/oracrs